 But just how easy is it really to get a mortgage in the UK, especially if you’re looking for a second mortgage or after a buy-to-let loan to get an income from renting?

-In this article, we look at the different ways to help maximise your chances of getting the best mortgage deal possible and the easiest ways to get one.
+In this article, we look at the different ways to help maximise your chances of getting the best mortgage deal possible, how to apply, and the easiest ways to get approved for one.

 This all depends on your personal and financial circumstances, including if you already have an existing mortgage.
 Factors such as deposit, credit history, income and debt all play a large role in you being approved for a mortgage.